Skip to Content

 The section on the trail where the path splits

 This canal still carries over a million and a half gallons of water a day.
-It is amazing to see how this canal is still functional just as it was when the Sinagua relied on it to irrigate their fields.
+It’s amazing to see how this canal is still functional just as it was when the Sinagua relied on it to irrigate their fields.
+You can also see Beaver Creek which provided a decent source of water and fish for the Sinagua.

 As you head south, there are grand cottonwood and sycamore trees that line Beaver Creek.
 This is a great area to have a picnic with the family.

-Don’t miss the new trail at the back of the picnic area and take a walk through the newly revegetated area filled with native plant species.
+Don’t miss the new trail at the back of the picnic spot and walk through the revegetated area filled with native plant species.
+From here, you can go back to the main loop which will take you back to the parking lot.

 A short trail with a beautiful desert landscape in the distance